TReynkens/ReIns/README.md

 -   VaR, expected shortfall and excess-loss premium estimates.

-All code is written in plain R but optimised by applying vectorisation when possible.

 The package is not yet available on CRAN but you can install the latest development version from GitHub using

     install.packages("devtools")